smartcontractkit/chainlink/integration-tests/ccip-tests/testconfig/README.md

 dashboard_url = "/d/6vjVx-1V8/ccip-long-running-tests"
 ```

+### CCIP.Env.Lane.LeaderLaneEnabled
+Specifies whether to enable the leader lane feature.
+This setting is only applicable for new deployments.

 ## CCIP.Groups
 Specifies the test config specific to each test type.
 Available test types are:
 - **CCIP.Groups.load**